Azure-Samples/iot-edge-deployment-engine/README.md

 - submit a new automatic deployment manifest to be stored
 - retrieve deployment manifest file content by a specified file path
+- apply all deployments on a per device single deployment basis

 ### DeploymentScheduler